Many-body spectral transitions through the lens of the variable-range SYK2 model: Abstract

 \section{Abstract}

 The Sachdev–Ye–Kitaev (SYK) model is a cornerstone in the study of quantum chaos and holographic quantum matter.
 Real-world implementations, however, deviate from the idealized all-to-all connectivity, raising questions about the robustness of its chaotic properties.
 In this work, we investigate a quadratic SYK model with distance-dependent interactions governed by a power-law decay.
-By analytically and numerically studying the spectral form factor (SFF), we uncover how the single particle transitions manifest in the many-body system.
-While the SFF demonstrates robustness under slightly reduced interaction ranges, further suppression leads to a breakdown of perturbation theory and new spectral regimes, marked by a higher dip and the emergence of a secondary plateau.
+By analytically and numerically studying the spectral form factor (SFF), we uncover how transitions present in the single-particle limit carry over to the many-body system.
+Non-trivial cancellations in the one-loop contributions lead to a robustness of the SFF under a considerable reduction of the interaction range.
+Further suppression leads to a breakdown of perturbation theory around the infinite-range path-integral saddle and the appearance of new spectral regimes, marked by a higher dip and the emergence of a secondary plateau.
 Our results highlight the interplay between single-particle criticality and many-body dynamics, offering new insights into the quantum chaos-to-localization transition and its reflection in spectral statistics.